ChronoSheets/ChronoSheets-CSharp-Client/docs/ClientsApi.md

         public void main()
         {
             var apiInstance = new ClientsApi();
-            var clientId = 56;  // int? | The ID of the client you want to get var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+            var clientId = 56;  // int? | The ID of the Client you want to get var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token

             try
             {
-                // Get a particular client
+                // Get a particular client.
+Requires the 'ManageClientsAndProjects' or 'ManageJobsAndTask' permissions.
                 CSApiResponseClient result = apiInstance.ClientsGetClient(clientId, xChronosheetsAuth);
                 Debug.WriteLine(result);
             }